fabricjs/fabric.js/README.md

     $ bower install fabric

 <h3 id="npm-install">Install with npm</h3>
 To install Fabric.js using npm, you must first manually [install Cario](http://cairographics.org/download/) on your system.
+Cario is a system library which powers node-canvas, which Fabric.js relies on.
 When the installation is complete, you may need to restart your terminal or command prompt before installing fabric.

     $ npm install fabric --save